Wage Disputes & Unpaid Wage Claims in Los Angeles, CA

 Minimum Wage & Overtime Laws

 In recognizing that a minimum wage is rarely a living wage, California has been steadily increasing the minimum wage for workers throughout the state.
-Currently, the California state minimum wage is $15.50 per hour and will increase to $16.00 on January 1, 2024 for all employees.
+Currently, the California state minimum wage is $16.00 for all employees.
 California also authorizes localities to increase their minimum wage above the statewide minimum.
 The minimum wage in the City of Los Angeles is $16.78 and $16.90 for Los Angeles County.
 There are no increases scheduled for either the City or County of Los Angeles for 2024.
 Under these laws, employers are required to pay their full-time and part-time minimum wage employees these rates for every hour worked.

-Workers in California and Los Angeles are also entitled to overtime pay in the following situations and at the following rates:
+Workers in California and LA are entitled to overtime pay in the following situations and at the following rates:

 Minimum wage and overtime violations can sometimes be difficult to identify.
 If you suspect that you have not been paid the wages you earned, a Los Angeles unpaid wage attorney can make sure you are getting the wages you deserve.